junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor tilts his head slightly, meeting with a similar smile, "Sorry, I'm late, hon -- traffic was hell."

 "How did you get here then?"
 The woman raises her left arm, showing a dark colored device on her wrist.
 While her right wrist -- Dean only notices now, after getting used to the lighting in the room -- is grasped tight by a Weeping Angel statue locked to the alcove wall.
 The statue looks more feral than the Angel of Water or any of the cherubs, it doesn't hide its face with palms, so all the fangs and wild fierce look is written clearly in each line and crack on its face.
+The stone on the statue is cracked and erodent, the eye sockets sunken deep on the face.
 It looks angry -- furious, perhaps -- which might have something to do with the long heavy chains that tether it to the plinth and the wall.

 "No way Tardis can land in time turbulence like this, not even I can do that.
 And I took the vortex manipulator.
-So then how did you?" the woman asks curiously, not giving the Angel holding her a second look, as if she's not noticing the dangerous situation she's in.
+So how did you?" the woman asks curiously, not giving the Angel holding her a second look, as if she's not noticing the dangerous situation she's in.

-"We got some help from new friends." the Doctor taps Dean and Cas on the shoulders lightly.
-Dean is a little surprised at the word choice he uses, but he's not complaining.
+"Got help from some new friends." the Doctor taps Dean and Cas on the shoulders lightly.
+Dean is a little surprised at the word choice he used, but he's not complaining.

 "I see." the woman regards them, not hiding at all the way her eyes checking both of them up and down.
 Not in an uncomfortable way.
 More curious than anything.